-- A. Demonstrate knowledge of approaches, techniques, skills, organizational strategies, safety practices, and types and uses of equipment for individual, dual, and team sports, games, and activities. - B. Recognize the importance of rules, discipline, etiquette, teamwork, cooperation, and responsibility in a variety of sports, games, and activities. - C. Apply knowledge of fundamental components of and offensive and defensive strategies used in net/wall, invasion, fielding, striking, and target sports, games, and activities. - D. Demonstrate knowledge of how to promote students' use of key skills and tactics in sports, games, and activities. - E. Apply knowledge of principles and techniques for selecting, adapting, and modifying sports, games, and activities to promote the use of combinations of movement skills and to provide practice in gamelike situations for all students. - F. Demonstrate knowledge of approaches, techniques, skills, steps, movement patterns, organizational strategies, safety practices, and equipment and materials for rhythmic and dance activities. - G. Demonstrate knowledge of approaches, techniques, skills, organizational strategies, safety practices, and types and uses of equipment for cooperative games, recreational activities, outdoor pursuits, and innovative and international games and activities. - H. Apply knowledge of principles and procedures for selecting, adapting, and modifying sports, games, and activities based on instructional goals or on students' characteristics, skill levels, range of individual variation, and exceptional needs.
+- A. Demonstrate knowledge of approaches, techniques, skills progressions, lead-up activities, organizational strategies, safety practices, and types and uses of equipment for individual, dual, and team sports, games, and activities (e.g., archery, racquet activities, volleyball, basketball, soccer, flag football, rhythms, disc games, team handball, floor hockey). - B. Recognize the importance of rules, discipline, etiquette, teamwork, cooperation, fair play, and responsibility in a variety of sports, games, and activities. - C. Apply knowledge of fundamental components of and offensive and defensive strategies used in net/wall, invasion, fielding, /striking, and target sports, games, and activities and of how to promote students' use of common tactical goals and strategies in relation to these sports. - D. Demonstrate knowledge of key elements of successful performance how to promote students' use of key skills and tactics in sports, games, and activities and strategies for improving students' execution of specific skills and overall performance and teamwork. - E. Apply knowledge of principles and techniques for selecting, adapting, and modifying sports, games, and activities to promote the use of combinations of movement skills and to provide practice in sports skills in gamelike situations for all students. - F. Demonstrate knowledge of approaches, techniques, skills progressions, sequences, steps, movement patterns, organizational strategies, safety practices, and equipment and materials for creative movement, rhythmic and dance activities, and personal performance activities (e.g., line, modern, social, and aerobic dance; tumbling). - G. Demonstrate knowledge of approaches, techniques, skills progressions, organizational strategies, safety practices, and types and uses of equipment for cooperative games, recreational activities, and outdoor pursuits, and innovative and international games and activities (e.g., group problem-solving challenges, bowling, cycling, skating, geocaching, hiking, yard games). - H. Apply knowledge of principles and procedures for selecting, adapting, and modifying sports, games, and activities based on instructional goals and-or on students' characteristics, skill levels, range of individual variation, and exceptional needs.